whitehackrpg/whiteshell/README.md

 # whiteshell
 A repository for a shell with [Whitehack RPG](https://whitehackrpg.wordpress.com/) tools.

-* Clone the repository and softlink it in your quicklisp/local-projects directory.
+Clone the repository and softlink it in your quicklisp/local-projects directory.
-* Do the same with Steve Losh's CL-BLT (https://docs.stevelosh.com/cl-blt/).
-* Install BearLibTerminal on your computer (https://github.com/tommyettinger/BearLibTerminal).

 Then:

 ```
 (ql:quickload :whiteshell)